Paul Soldner: Biography

 Paul Edmund Soldner was born on April 24, 1921, in Summerfield, Illinois, his father was a Mennonite preacher.
-He served as a United States Army Medical Corps during World War II.
+He served as a United States Army medic during World War II.
 Soldner served in General George Patton's Third Army during the Battle of the Bulge, and was awarded a Purple Heart.

 Soldner began to pursue a career in art upon returning to the United States after the Army, in 1946 he earned a degree from Bluffton College.
-He continued his studies and received a MFA degree in 1954 from the University of Colorado.
+He continued his studies and received a MFA degree in 1954 from the University of Colorado Boulder.
 Soldner then turned his attention to studying ceramics and initially focused first on functional pottery.
 In 1954, Soldner became Peter Voulkos' first student in the nascent ceramics department at the Los Angeles County Art Institute (now the Otis College of Art and Design).
 As Soldner helped his teacher establish the program, he made several changes to the studio pottery equipment, which led to him founding Soldner Pottery Equipment Corporation in 1955, to market his inventions.
 He eventually held seven patents related to pottery equipment.

 After receiving his MFA degree in Ceramics in 1956, Soldner began teaching at Scripps College.
 In the 1966, he founded Anderson Ranch Arts Center in Snowmass Village, Colorado.
 He was also involved in starting the National Council on Education for the Ceramic Arts.

 He developed a type of low-temperature salt firing.
 Along with Voulkos, Soldner has been credited with creating the "California School" of ceramic arts by combining Western materials and technology with Japanese techniques and aesthetics.

-While teaching at Scripps College, he organized the Scripps Ceramics Annual, a nationally recognized ceramic exhibition.
-In addition, as a result of his lifelong friendship with ceramic collectors Fred and Mary Marer, Scripps became the fortunate recipient of the extensive Marer Collection of Contemporary Ceramics.
-In 1990, Scripps received an NEA Grant to research and organize an exhibition titled, "Paul Soldner: A Retrospective,'" that travelled throughout the United States.

 Soldner retired from Scripps in 1991.
 He lived and maintained studios in Aspen, Colorado, and Claremont, California.
 He died January 3, 2011, in Claremont, California.